 Hello fellow Creatives!
-Welcome to Week Two of our ten-week Picture Book Challenge.
+Welcome to Week Two of our five-week Picture Book Challenge.

 Remember, as far as rules go, we’re keeping it simple: